Hot or Not?

 And I looked at Sacramento, California because it is the closest airport to the N. Cal. property I am involved in that also has a long time series.
 We are very concerned about wildfires at this property.
 Again, presented without comment:

 I started to ask friends where they were born, in order to demonstrate the visualizations and get a "random" sample of locations.
-So next I looked at Kelly, Texas.
+So next I looked at Kelly Air Force base, Texas.
 Here it is.
 Over 80 years of data.
-No comment:

 Similarly I looked at Murmansk.
 I keep expecting to find warming in or near the Arctic:

 Next I wanted to look at China.
 Longer ASOS datasets are few and far between in that country, but I found Kunming.
-Even I know (or thought I knew) that China has been getting hotter.
+Even I know (or thought I knew) that China is getting hotter.

 Then I looked south.
 Australia and Tasmania.
 Both presented without comment.

 Then I decided to look at India.
-Again "everyone knows" that India is suffering from climate change.
+"Everyone knows" that India is suffering from climate change.
 Here is the first place I looked at because it had long time series:

 Is the sudden drop in the first plot the onset of the annual monsoon?